 There are certain positions and movements that people who’ve had hip replacements should avoid for the first six to eight weeks because of the risk that they could dislocate the replaced hip.

 For example, if you’ve recently had a hip replacement, you should not raise your knee past hip level, and you should not move your knee across the midpoint of your body.
 Rotating your knee out and away from your body is fine, as long as it is comfortable.

 “I have never had a patient dislocate a hip from having sex following a hip replacement,” Dr. Nickodem says.
 “No one has complained of problems.
 As long as people are careful about rotating the knee inward, they should be fine.”

 Here is Dr. Nickodem’s advice for sexual intimacy for patients who have had a hip replacement:

-3. Move slowly.
-Be careful about the amount and speed of movement during sex, and warn your partner not to put his or her whole body weight on your hips.
+- Move slowly.
+Be careful about the amount and speed of movement during sex, and warn your partner not to put their whole body weight on your hips.